 What you can do

 - Write down any symptoms that you're having.
 High blood pressure rarely has symptoms, but it's a risk factor for heart disease.
-Letting your doctor know if you have symptoms such as chest pains or shortness of breath can help your doctor decide how aggressively to treat your high blood pressure.
+Let your care provider know if you have symptoms such as chest pains or shortness of breath.
+Doing so can help your provider decide how aggressively to treat your high blood pressure.

-- Write down key personal information, including a family history of high blood pressure, high cholesterol, heart disease, stroke, kidney disease or diabetes, and any major stresses or recent life changes.
+- Write down important medical information, including a family history of high blood pressure, high cholesterol, heart disease, stroke, kidney disease or diabetes, and any major stresses or recent life changes.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Preparing a list of questions can help you and your provider make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For high blood pressure, some basic questions to ask your doctor include:
+For high blood pressure, some basic questions to ask your provider include:

 - What kinds of tests will I need?